Tyler-Owen-Morris/PirateTradeWars/attached_assets/ship-stats.markdown

-# Pirate Odyssey - Game Design Document (Ship Stats)
+# Pirate Trade Wars - Game Design Document (Ship Stats)

 ## Player Ships
-Ships are the heart of *Pirate Odyssey*, defining a player’s trading capacity, combat prowess, and survivability.
+Ships are the heart of *Pirate Trade Wars*, defining a player’s trading capacity, combat prowess, and survivability.
 Stats are designed to balance free-to-play accessibility with premium incentives, while allowing progression through upgrades.
 Below are the starting ships, their stats, and how those stats integrate into gameplay mechanics.

 ### Stat Definitions
 - **Hull Strength (HP)**: Total health points.
 When reduced to 0, the ship sinks, losing all cargo and respawning at the nearest port with a gold penalty (10% of current gold, min 50 gold).